jyork07/auto-deploy-nexus/README.md

 - Disable antivirus temporarily during installation

 **Application Won't Start**:
-- Check if all dependencies are installed
+- Check if all dependencies are installed by re-running `npm run setup`
-- Run `build-scripts/install-dependencies.bat` again
+- Inspect the terminal output for errors and resolve any missing prerequisites
 - Check Windows Event Viewer for error details

 **API Keys Not Working**: